-TOPIC AREA: SOCIETY SUB-TOPIC AREA: HUMAN RIGHTS, DUTIES AND RESPONSIBILITIES S.2 HISTORY AND CITIZENSHIP Unit 12: Rights, duties and obligations.
-No. of periods: 3
+TOPIC AREA: SOCIETY SUB-TOPIC AREA: HUMAN RIGHTS, DUTIES AND RESPONSIBILITIES S.2 HISTORY AND CITIZENSHIP Unit 10: RIGHTS, DUTIES AND OBLIGATIONS No. of periods: 4

-Key Unit Competence: To be able to analyse how rights are balanced by obligations and duties and relate this to the situation in Rwanda.
+Key Unit Competence: To be able to analyze obligations of the State and duties of a citizen in the Rwandan situation.

-Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Explain the concepts of rights, duties and obligations in the family, community and nation.
-Describe the balance between duties and obligations in the family, community and nation.
-Identify the obligations of the state towards its population.
-Explain the concepts of rights, duties and obligations.
+Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Identify duties of a citizen toward his/her nation and the obligations of the state towards its population.
 Describe the balance between duties and obligations.
 Examine the role of rights, duties and obligations in society and nation building.
 Analyse the difference between duties and obligations.
 Acquire the spirit of citizenship.
 Develop the spirit of being law abiding.
 Recognise the individual's rights and obligations towards oneself, family, society and nation.
-Appreciate the balance between duties and obligations.
-Duties of a citizen toward his/her nation.
-Obligations of the state towards its population.
-How duties and obligations are balanced in Rwanda.
-Read relevant materials and use internet for information about duties and obligations and list the findings.
-Role play on gender roles in the family, community and nation.
+Appreciate the balance between duties and obligations Duties of a citizen toward his/her nation Obligation of the state towards its population How duties and obligations are balanced in Rwanda. duties and obligations and list the findings.
 Discuss duties and obligations of each citizen in groups and present the results in class.
-Write poems or an essay on duties and obligations.

-Links to other subjects: General Studies: duties and obligations.
+Links to other subjects: General Studies and Communication Skills: duties and obligations.

-Assessment criteria: Ability to analyse how rights are balanced by obligations and duties and relate this to the situation in Rwanda.
+Assessment criteria: Ability to analyze how rights are balanced by obligations and duties and relate this to the situation in Rwanda.

-TOPIC AREA: SOCIETY SUB-TOPIC AREA: DEMOCRACY AND JUSTICE S.2 HISTORY AND CITIZENSHIP Unit 13: State and government.
-No. of periods: 2
+TOPIC AREA: SOCIETY SUB-TOPIC AREA: DEMOCRACY AND JUSTICE S.2 HISTORY AND CITIZENSHIP Unit 11: STATE AND GOVERNMENT No. of periods: 5